 Professor Robert Ebo Hinson is is a board member of CSDS Africa.
 He is a Professor of Marketing and Head of the Department of Marketing & Entrepreneurship at the University of Ghana Business School.
 He is also Acting Director of Institutional Advancement at the University of Ghana and an Extraordinary Professor at the University of the North West University School of Business and Governance.

 Dr. Ebenezer A. Denkyira

-Dr. Ebenezer A. Denkyira is Board Chair of CSDS Africa, and the immediate past Director-General of the Ghana Health Service and Fellow of the Ghana College of Physicians and Surgeons.
-He has also served as board member of the World Health Organisation (WHO) and Advisory Member for the Global Alliance on Migration.
+Dr. Ebenezer A. Denkyira is Board Chair of CSDS Africa and the immediate past Director-General of the Ghana Health Service and Fellow of the Ghana College of Physicians and Surgeons.
+He has also served as a board member of the World Health Organisation (WHO) and Advisory Member for the Global Alliance on Migration.
 He is a leading authority on public health security matters.
 He was educated at the University of Denmark and Kwame Nkrumah University of Science and Technology.
 Dr. Ebenezer Appiah-Denkyira is the founder and Chief Executive Officer at Halo Family International and Dean of the Faculty of Health and Allied Sciences at Pentecost University College.

 Christian Adu-Febri, CA